ZenGo-X/signature-simulation/eip/eip.md

 ## Specification

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

-The technical specification should describe the syntax and semantics of any new feature.
-The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://ethereum.org/en/developers/docs/nodes-and-clients/)).

-## Rationale

    EIP-712 already formally binds an off-chain signature to a contract, with the "verifyingContract" parameter.
 We suggest adding a “view” function ("stateMutability":"view") to such contracts, that returns a human readable description of the meaning of this specific off-chain buffer.

 Using this function, wallets can submit the proposed off-chain signature to the contract and present the results to the user, allowing them to enjoy an “on-chain simulation equivalent” experience to their off-chain message.